sh3bu/Portswigger_labs/SQL_injection/SQL injection with filter bypass via XML encoding/README.md

 Both show the same **403 Forbidden error**

-Why is is getting blocked?
+Why is it getting blocked?

 ```
 A web application firewall (WAF) will block requests that contain obvious signs of a SQL injection attack.
 You'll need to find a way to obfuscate your malicious query to bypass this filter.
 We recommend using the Hackvertor extension to do this.